 i.
 “As first he does not derive his being from any other, but is self-existing; as last he remains supreme at the End.”
 (Motyer)

 ii.
 Jesus takes the same title of the First and the Last in Revelation 1:17 and 22:13.
 If the LORD is the First and the Last according to Isaiah 44:6, and if Jesus is the First and the Last according to Revelation 1:17 and 22:13, since there cannot be two firsts or two lasts, Jesus must be the LORD God.

 b.
 Who can proclaim as I do?
 Because God is the First and the Last, He lives outside our time-domain and can proclaim things before they happen.
 He can proclaim the things that are coming and shall come.
 This shows God really is who He says He is, watching and directing the parade of human and cosmic history as it makes its course down His appointed path.

 c.
 Do not fear, nor be afraid: Knowing these truths about God isn’t only good for winning theological quiz games.
 When we really know who God is, and His great wisdom and authority over all things, it erases all fear in our lives.

 d.
 You are My witnesses.
-Is there a God besides Me: God says to His people, “You are all witnesses of these truths.
+Is there a God besides Me?
+As if God said to His people, “You are all witnesses of these truths.
 Tell Me yourself – is there any God besides Me?”

 i.
 Because there is no other God besides the LORD, it means that God the Father is the LORD, God the Son is the LORD, and God the Holy Spirit is the LORD.
 Yahweh – the name translated by the small-caps LORD – is the Triune God, the One God in Three Persons.
 There are no “grades” or “degrees” to true deity.
 There are false gods, symbolic gods, and the true God – and the only true God is Yahweh, the LORD.